LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 		* TODO: Switch: split SCANREQ to the corresponding server based on key range
 		* TODO: Server: perform SCANREQ in snapshot of in-memory KVS and that of in-switch cache, and merge results
 		* TODO: Client: wait for all responses (each response carries # of splits)
+	+ Backuper: receive in-switch snapshot from switch OS and rollback
+		* NOTE: rollback is happened in switch OS for design, while we simulate it in server for implementation
+	+ Notified: receive notification for server-side snapshot
 	+ TODO: snapshot for range query
 		* Make a snapshot when init or open
 		* Ensure that in each period of backup, kv snapshot can only be performed once